How to Manage Your Everyday Living With Lupus

 Sometimes it is my strategy — not my strength — that makes me seem like a superhero to my family.

-Here are some strategies for taking on everyday tasks — superhero cape optional!
+Here are some strategies for taking on everyday tasks while living with lupus — superhero cape optional!

 Focus On Your Top Priorities

 You cannot be all things to all people even when you are healthy.
 In a lupus flare, it is vital to pick the most important tasks you need to do and focus on what matters the most.

 This means saying “no” to some things.
 Will your kids remember you taking them to all their soccer practices and cheering for them, or will they remember how all the laundry was neatly folded and put away?

 When I think about what matters — what really matters — housework falls to the bottom of my list.
 Some things can wait, some things I can ask for help with, some things simply will not matter in the end — like how neat your husband’s sock drawer is.